Weeksville Heritage Center: Exhibits

 The museum's main exhibit is the Hunterfly Road Historic District, a national historic district.
 It consists of four contributing residential buildings, erected no earlier than the 1860s, within the 19th-century free Black community of Weeksville.
 They were built along a road dating to American Indian tenure of the area; it led to shellfish beds at the Jamaica Bay end of Fresh Kill/Creek.
 The city began to close sections of Hunterfly Road after 1835.
-The houses are one and one half to -story wood-frame dwellings.
+The houses include an 1860s single-story double-house, a 1900s two-story wood-framed house, and the home of a family who lived there from 1923 to 1968.

 In 1970 the houses were declared New York City Landmarks, and in 1972 they were listed on the National Register of Historic Places as the Hunterfly Road Historic District.

 History

 Context

 In 1838, James Weeks, an African American, bought a plot of land from Henry C. Thompson (another free African American) in the Ninth Ward of central Brooklyn.
 This was 11 years after the final abolition of slavery in New York State, which had followed a gradual program from early in the nineteenth century.
 This site was called Weeksville after him.

-A 1906 article in the New York Age, recalling the earlier period, said that James Weeks, a stevedore and a respected member of the community, "owned a handsome dwelling at Schenectady and Atlantic Avenues."
+A 1906 article in The New York Age, recalling an earlier period, said that James Weeks, a stevedore and a respected member of the community, "owned a handsome dwelling at Schenectady and Atlantic Avenues."
 Weeksville became home to ministers, teachers and other professionals, including the first female African-American physician in New York state, and the first African-American police officer in New York City.
-The black community in Weeksville developed its own churches, a school, an orphanage, a cemetery, an old age home, an African-American benevolent society, and one of the first African-American newspapers, the Freedman's Torchlight.
+The black community in Weeksville developed its own churches, a school, a baseball team, an orphanage, a cemetery, an old age home, an African-American benevolent society, and one of the first African-American newspapers, the Freedman's Torchlight.
 During the violent New York Draft Riots of 1863, during the Civil War, the community served as a refuge for many African Americans who fled from Manhattan; many resettled in Brooklyn.